boseca/go-sdl2-ffmpeg/README.md

 SDL2 FFmpeg
 ===========
-A simple go library for playing video and audio using the ffmpeg for decoding the video/audio and SDL2 for rendering the video.
+A simple go library for playing video and audio.
+It uses the FFmpeg for decoding the video/audio and SDL2 for rendering the video.
 The library is based on [Reisen](https://github.com/zergon321/reisen) library which is based on **libav** (i.e. **ffmpeg**).

 [![Build Status](https://github.com/boseca/go-sdl2-ffmpeg/workflows/build/badge.svg)](https://github.com/boseca/go-sdl2-ffmpeg/actions?query=workflow%3Abuild)